maxtoroq/maxtoroq.github.io/_posts/2016-04-06-aspnet-programming-with-xcst.md

 </c:template>
 ```

-`c:initial-template` is a special template that is the stating point of the program, like the `Main` method in a console app.
+`c:initial-template` is a special template that is the starting point of the program, like the `Main` method in a console app.

 The code in the script is fairly simple.